Court grants last-minute reprieve to sick baby

 Earlier ruling: Withdraw all treatment

-But in April this year, London's Great Ormond Street Hospital, where Charlie has been treated since his diagnosis, took the case to the High Court, arguing that it was in Charlie's best interests for the therapy not to be given and for ventilation to be withdrawn instead.
+But in April, London's Great Ormond Street Hospital, where Charlie has been treated since his diagnosis, took the case to the High Court, arguing that it was in Charlie's best interests for the therapy not to be given and for ventilation to be withdrawn instead.

 Under UK law, most decisions about a child's treatment are made by his or her parents in consultation with doctors.